-- 1. Disengage the power take off (PTO), set the parking brake, and turn the ignition key to "OFF" to stop the engine.
+- Always DISCONNECT the negative (black) battery cable before disconnecting the positive (red) cable. - Always RECONNECT the positive (red) battery cable before reconnecting the negative (black) cable. - 1.
+Disengage the power take off (PTO), set the parking brake, and turn the ignition key to "OFF" to stop the engine.
 Remove the key. - 2.
-Open the hood to see the battery. - 3.
+Open the hood and locate the battery. - 3.
 Remove side panels for clearance when removing battery (Fig. 37).
-Remove the wing nuts and screws and lift up to clear pin and slide panel tabs out from steering tower. - 4.
+Remove screws and lift up to clear pin and slide panel tabs out from steering tower. - 4.
 Disconnect the negative (black) ground cable from the battery post (Fig. 36). - 5.
-Lift the rubber cover up on the positive (red) cable.
-Disconnect the positive (red) cable from the battery post (Fig. 36). - 6.
-Remove the battery hold down rods (Fig. 36).
+Lift the red rubber cover up on the positive cable.
+Disconnect the positive cable (red cover) from the battery post (Fig. 36). - 6.
+Remove the battery hold down strap (Fig. 36).
+Remove battery from the tractor.